Maliuday/codealpha_tasks/Task-2-Jenkins-Remoting/README.md

 ## Objective

-Set up Jenkins Remoting to connect a remote Jenkins node with the Jenkins controller.
+Set up Jenkins Remoting to connect a remote Jenkins Agent with the Jenkins Controller.

 ## Tools Used